plenoptic-org/plenoptic/docs/tutorials/intro/Metamer.md

 1. It must have a `scales` attribute that gives the scales in the order they should be optimized.
 2. Its `forward()` method must accept a `scales` keyword argument, which accpets a list and causes the model to return only the scale(s) included.
 See `PortillaSimoncelli.forward()` for an example.

-We can see that the included [`PortillaSimoncelli`](plenoptic.simulate.models.portilla_simoncelli.PortillaSimoncelli) model satisfies these constraints, and that the model returns a subset of its output when the `scales` argument is passed to `forward()`
+We can see that the included {class}`PortillaSimoncelli <plenoptic.simulate.models.portilla_simoncelli.PortillaSimoncelli>` model satisfies these constraints, and that the model returns a subset of its output when the `scales` argument is passed to `forward()`

 ```{code-cell} ipython3
 # we change images to a texture, which the PS model can do a good job capturing